 - A. TCSP licensees should ensure that the relevant designations are included in their database.
-Such database should, in particular, include the lists published in the Gazette and those designated under the US Executive Order 13224.
-The database should also be subject to timely update whenever there are changes, and should be made easily accessible by staff for the purpose of identifying suspicious transactions. - B. Comprehensive ongoing screening of a TCSP licensee's complete customer base is a fundamental internal control to prevent terrorist financing and sanction violations, and should be achieved by: - screening customers against current lists of terrorist and sanction designations at the establishment of the relationship; and - (b) thereafter, as soon as practicable after the new lists of terrorist and sanction designations are published, screening their entire client base against the new lists.
+Such database should, in particular, include (i) the lists published in the Gazette or on the website of the CEDB; and (ii) the lists that the Registrar draws to the attention of the TCSP licensees from time to time.
+The database should be subject to timely update whenever there are changes, and should be made easily accessible by relevant staff. - B. Comprehensive ongoing screening of a TCSP licensee's complete customer base is a fundamental internal control to prevent terrorist financing and sanction violations, and should be achieved by: - (a) screening customers against current lists of terrorist and sanction designations at the establishment of the relationship; and - (b) thereafter, as soon as practicable after the new lists of terrorist and sanction designations are published, screening their entire client base against the new lists.